 Are you tired of dieting and exercising with little to no results?
 Losing weight can be a grueling process.
 So how can you make it easier and what actually works?
 There is a ton of information out there some good and some bad.
-However, science has proven that making the following changes actually works and can help speed up your progress.
+However, making the following changes actually works and can help speed up your progress.

 10 Tips For Losing Weight